Platte Valley adds cardiac expertise to catch up, keep up with growth

 He continued with a laugh, “You know, hiring can be a crapshoot, but we hit three homeruns here.
 All three are personable, interested in advancing care and engaged with their patients.
 They have exceptional skill.
 And these young guys are so energetic!”

 “Our No.1 complaint from new patients is that they can’t get into the larger systems to see their doctor when they know something’s wrong,” Cannon said.
-“We’re looking to staff up with the right expertise so that we can schedule our patients for tests and appointments as quickly as they need.”
+“This team solves that problem for patients and referring physicians in the Brighton area.”

-That includes adding another general cardiologist this fall and hiring a third member of the APP team, joining Megan Rowe, PA, and Kristina Lewis, PA.
+And it’s not done expanding.
+Platte Valley plans to add another general cardiologist this fall and will hire a third member of the APP team, joining Megan Rowe, PA, and Kristina Lewis, PA.

 Next